cvuchener/dfhack-client-qt/README.md

 The best way to call remote function is to use [Function](dfhack-client-qt/Function.h) objects.
-You can check [Core.h](dfhack-client-qt/Core.h) or [Basic.h](dfhack-client-qt/Basic.h) for an example on how to conveniently declare Function types.
-Functions must be bound before the can be called.
-Bind operations and calls are asynchronous, they return immediately.
+You can check [Core.h](dfhack-client-qt/Core.h) or [Basic.h](dfhack-client-qt/Basic.h) for an example on how to conveniently declare Function objects.

+Functions may be bound before they can be called.
+If not already bound the function will be bound on the first call.
+Bind operations and calls are asynchronous, they return immediately a QFuture (or pair of QFuture).

 ### Synchronous example